akgunduz/dicon/README.md

 	- **"P"** : Reference to the parameter list in the rule file
 	- **"INDEX"** : Index of the corresponding list

 In order to demonstrate the application running properly, sample job is created based on matrix operations; **multiply**, **scan** and **convolution**.
-Hypothetical dependencies are created between tasks to show the application is sorts the processes by dependecies and warns if any dependency loop is exists between tasks.
+Hypothetical dependencies are created between tasks to show the application sorts the processes by dependencies and warns if any dependency loop is exists between tasks.
 Sample dependency map is as follows;

 ![alt text](docs/Dependency_Graph.png)